How Safari Operators Handle Dietary Requirements

 The Importance of Communicating Your Needs

 When you are on safari in a remote location, it is essential that your dietary needs are properly communicated and understood.
 Whether you have a food allergy, a religious restriction, or a personal preference, it is important to inform your safari operator well in advance of your trip.
 This will give them time to make the necessary arrangements with the lodges and camps on your itinerary.
-Our safari advisors can help you communicate your dietary needs to your operator.
+Our safari operators can help you communicate your dietary needs to your operator.

 How Safari Lodges and Camps Accommodate Guests